 In January 2003, the FASB issued FASB Interpretation No. 46, Consolidation of Variable Interest Entities, an interpretation of ARB No. 51.
 In December 2003, the FASB issued FIN No. 46R which clarified certain issues identified in FIN 46.
 FIN No. 46R requires an entity to consolidate a variable interest entity if it is designated as the primary beneficiary of that entity even if the entity does not have a majority of voting interests.
 A variable interest entity is generally defined as an entity where its equity is unable to finance its activities or where the owners of the entity lack the risk and rewards of ownership.
 The provisions of this statement apply at inception for any entity created after January 31, 2003.
 For an entity created before February 1, 2003, the provisions of this Interpretation must be applied at the beginning of the first interim or annual period ending after March 15, 2004.
-The Partnership is evaluating its ownership interests in joint ventures and limited partnerships that are currently accounted for using the equity method of accounting to determine whether FIN No. 46R will require the consolidated in the financial statements when FIN No. 46R is adopted in March 2004.
+The Partnership is evaluating its ownership interests in joint ventures and limited partnerships that are currently accounted for using the equity method of accounting to determine whether FIN No. 46R will require the consolidation of any of these investments, however, the Partnership currently believes that one of its joint venture interests, as described in Note 4 to the financial statements, will be consolidated in the financial statements when FIN No. 46R is adopted in March 2004.